weizman/temp-website/page-securely-snow-across.md

 To me, Across is a very exciting technology that unlocks possibilities that were non existing until now.

 With Across third party scripts can safely exchange information with each other on the client side without needing a server.

+Across can also be used to fight the supply chain attacks problem.
-Across can be used to set up a "proxy script" to sensitive APIs and grant access to those APIs only to specific scripts based on their origin.
+For example, Across can be used to set up a "proxy script" to sensitive APIs and grant access to those APIs only to specific scripts based on their origin.

 This unlocks the ability to solve security problems, redefine business relations between different javascript vendors and more.